-When it comes to Rocky Mountain bighorn sheep hunting, Montana is commonly known to be the “Land of the Giants.”
+When it comes to Rocky Mountain bighorn sheep hunting, Montana should be on everyone’s radar.
 To many, drawing a Missouri Breaks sheep tag in units 482, 622, or 680 is at the very top of their hunting bucket list.
-Last year, 5,663 non-resident sheep applicants applied for a ram tag in one of the three famed units of the Missouri Breaks.
-Only five of them were successful in drawing a tag.
-Statewide, of the available non-resident units and excluding the unlimited hunts, just nine of the 7,186 non-resident ram tag applicants were successful in drawing their tag.
-Despite the long draw odds, anyone who wants a chance to hunt giant rams someday has to be applying in Montana.
+Last year, 5,300 non-resident sheep applicants applied for a ram tag in one of the three famed units of the Missouri Breaks.
+Only four of them were successful in drawing a tag.
+Unit 482 is still going to give you your best chance at a 180"+ ram.
+Half of the rams harvested here in 2022 are estimated to have broken that mark, followed by 25% in 680 and 10% in 622.

 Over the last 20+ years, we've collected hunting research and data, so join Huntin' Fool today and access the best research tools for hunting bighorn sheep in Montana, including 3D Maps, Draw Odds, Consultations, and much more.
 Go on more hunts with better information!